-The Intel[®] C602-A chipset provides storage support by means of two integrated controllers: AHCI and SCU.
-By default the server board will support up to 10 SATA ports: Two single 6Gb/sec SATA ports routed from the AHCI controller to the two white SATA connectors labeled "SATA_0" and "SATA_1", four 3Gb/sec SATA ports routed from the AHCI controller to the four black SATA connectors labeled "SATA_2" to "SATA_5", and four 3Gb/sec SATA ports routed from the SCU to the SFF8087 miniSAS port labeled "SCU_0".
+The Intel[®] C602 (-A) chipset provides storage support via two integrated controllers: AHCI and SCU.
+By default the server board will support two single 6Gb/sec SATA ports routed from the AHCI controller to the two white SATA connectors labeled "SATA_0" and "SATA_1", four 3Gb/sec SATA ports routed from the AHCI controller to the four black SATA connectors labeled "SATA_2" to "SATA_5", and four 3Gb/sec SATA ports routed from the SCU to the four SATA/SAS connectors labeled "SATA/SAS_3".

-Note: The miniSAS connector labeled "SCU 1" is NOT functional by default and is only enabled with the addition of an Intel[®] RAID C600 Upgrade Key option supporting eight SAS/SATA ports.
+Note: The SATA/SAS connector labeled "SATA/SAS_4" to "SATA/SAS_7" is NOT functional by default and is only enabled with the addition of an Intel[®] RAID C600 Upgrade Key option supporting eight SAS/SATA ports.